Skip to content

 Healthy Food Habits During Ramadan: Beyond Suhoor and Iftar

-• Stay Hydrated: Sip water consistently from Iftar until Suhoor.
+• Stay Hydrated: Continue to drink water steadily throughout the non-fasting hours.
 Aim for at least 8-10 glasses.
-This is especially important in Dubai's climate.
+This is particularly important in Dubai's warm climate.

 Ready to Transform Your Body?